Erin’s Recipe Rundown

 Ingredient Notes:

 • Shortening: These cookies are made with shortening instead of butter!
-It’s one of the tricks to the best soft and chewy consistency.
+It’s one of the tricks for the best soft and chewy consistency.
 If you like a butter flavor, you can use butter-flavored shortening.

 • Vinegar: This is my Grandma’s secret ingredient.
 Vinegar lightens the cookie dough.
 Don’t worry – you can’t taste it.